 A total of six materials were chosen.

-12 optimal alternatives were identified.
+After a 120-sample test,12 optimal alternatives were identified.

 “This has extensive applications across materials research in general,” Foshey explains.